JaimePSantos/QWAK/docs/source/contributing.rst

       pytest -v tests/

 #.
-If all the tests are successfull, format your changed files with:
+If all the tests are successful, format your changed files with:

    .. code-block:: shell